-I am broadly interested on developing management tools that can help solve and prevent over-exploitation problems in marine ecosystems.
-Focusing primarily on artisanal fisheries, my research seeks to understand the social and ecological consequences of different spatial management tools to inform policy-making.
-I apply novel methodologies by combining tactics from diverse disciplines, including ecology, economics and anthropology.
-Through a combination of theoretical simulations and empirical methods, I aim to assess the effect that different management institutional arrangements have on socio-ecological systems and propose innovative solutions to marine conservation problems.
+At COSTAS (Coastal Ecosystems and Societies) we are broadly interested on developing management tools that can help solve and prevent over-exploitation problems in marine ecosystems.
+Focusing primarily on artisanal fisheries, our lab's research seeks to understand the social and ecological consequences of different spatial management tools to inform policy-making.
+We apply novel methodologies by combining tactics from diverse disciplines, including ecology, economics and anthropology.
+Through a combination of theoretical simulations and empirical methods, we aim to assess the effect that different management institutional arrangements have on socio-ecological systems and propose innovative solutions to marine conservation problems.

 PROJECTS